emfcamp/developer.emfcamp.org/content/villages.md

-* * *
-WARNING THESE PAGES ARE FROM EMF 2022 SOMETHINGS MAY CHANGE OR NOT BE AVAILABLE AT THE 2024 EVENT

-We are hoping to start updating these pages soon
-* * *
+---
-# Villages API
+title: Villages API
+description: >

-An easy to use API to allow you to get some simple information about EMF's villages.
+  A straightforward API publishing simple information about EMF's villages.
+---

 They are available from [https://www.emfcamp.org/api](https://www.emfcamp.org/api).

 ## Endpoints

-### Villages
+### Villages (get all)

 Returns a list of all villages at EMF 2022 as a json object.

 #### Endpoint
 [https://www.emfcamp.org/api/villages](https://www.emfcamp.org/api/villages)

-##### My Village

 #### Example